Kong/docs.konghq.com/STYLEGUIDE.md

 use American English throughout Kong documentation

 ### ampersands
-always use “and” in content, only use “&” in titles with two items that have always had it or in product names
+Always use “and” in content, only use “&” in titles with two items that have always had it or in product names

 ### API
 All upper case; if referring to an entity, use Services and Routes instead